-Anc esopotamia Introduction Se ctions: 1.
-Geography of Ancient Mesopotamia Unlabeled Map of Ancient Mesopotamia Labeled Map of Ancient Mesopotamia Unlabeled Map of Middle East (present day) Labeled Map of Middle East (present day) 5 6 7 2.
-Early Pioneers in Ancient Mesopotamia Early Pioneers in Ancient Mesopotamia 9 13 3.
-Cylinder Seals, Ancient Sumer, and Royal Tombs of Ur Ancient Sumer City States & the Royal Tombs of Ur Unlabeled Map of Ancient Mesopotamia Labeled Map of Ancient Mesopotamia 17 19 4.
-Cuneiform Teacher Preparation Translation Set What is Cuneiform?
-Cuneiform Translation Sheet 23 25 27 5.
-Gilgamesh, the First Superhero Background: The Epic of Gilgamesh A Very Abbreviated and Loosely Based Version of-The Epic of Gilgamesh 33 6.
-Daily Life in Ancient Sumer Daily Life in Ancient Sumer 7.
-Mesopotamian Gods and Goddesses Ancient Babylonian Creation Story Magical Myths 49 8.
-Babylon The Ancient City of Babylon Hello, and Welcome to Babylon 55 9.
-Hammurabi's Code 65 69 10.
-The Assyrians The Assyrians 11.
-Virtual Visit to Mesopotamia 12.
-Shout It Out!: Test Review Game Shout It Out!
-Game Play Rotation 81 85
+Prefac ce V Ancier nt Mesopotamia Introduction 1 Sectio ns: 1.
+Geography of Ancient Mesopotamia • Unlabeled Map of Ancient Mesopotamia • Labeled Map of Ancient Mesopotamia • Unlabeled Map of the Middle East (Present Day) • Labeled Map of the Middle East (Present Day) 5 2.
+Early Pioneers in Ancient Mesopotamia 3.
+Cylinder Seals, Ancient Sumer, and the Royal Tombs of Ur Ancient Sumer City-States and The Royal Tombs of Ur Unlabeled Map of Ancient Mesopotamia Labeled Map of Ancient Mesopotamia 17 4.
+Cuneiform • Teacher Preparation: Making Cuneiform Tablets • Translation Set • What is Cuneiform? • Cuneiform Translation Sheet of Famous People and Places 23 5.
+Gilgamesh, the First Superhero • Background: The Epic of Gilgamesh • A Very Abbreviated and Loosely Based Version of-The Epic of Gilgamesh.
+31 6.
+Daily Life in Ancient Sumer • Daily Life in Ancient Sumer 7.
+Mesopotamian Gods and Goddesses • Ancient Babylonian Creation Story • Magical Myths 46 8.
+Babylon. • The Ancient City of Babylon • Hello, and Welcome to Babylon!
+50 9.
+Hammurabi's Code • An Abbreviated List of the Code of Hammurabi • Hammurabi Situations to be Judged • Who is Hammurabi?
+56

-13. Substitute Lesson: Paraphrasing

-Anc cient India Introduction 91

-Se ctions:

-1. Geography of Ancient India

-Unlabeled Map of Ancient India

-Labeled Map of Ancient India

-Unlabeled Map of Ancient India

-Labeled Map of Ancient India 98

-2. The Indus Valley Civilization 99

-The Mysterious Indus Valley Civilization 101

-Today Was My Birthday 105

-3. The Aryan Civilization 107

-The Aryan Civilization: Daily Life

-A Quick Quiz on the Aryan Civilization

-4. The Gupta Empire 117

-The Gupta Empire: Daily Life

-10 Questions about the Gupta Empire

-5. Buddhism 125

-Who Was Buddha?

-6. Hinduism 133

-•• Comparing Hinduism and Buddhism

-Example Comparison Chart: Hinduism and Buddhism

-7. Ancient Indian Contributions 139

-Tales from Ancient India

-Lis t of Activity Ideas for Ancient India 143
+10 • The Assyrians 11. .
+Virtual Visit to Mesopotamia 65 • A Virtual Visit to Ancient Mesopotamia 12 • Shout It Out!: Test Review Game • Shout It Out!
+Game Play Rotation 13. • Statements to Paraphrase Ancier nt India Introduction 75 Section ns: 1.
+Geography of Ancient India Unlabeled Map of Ancient India Labeled Map of Ancient India Unlabeled Map of Ancient Indiaand the Present Day Labeled Map of Ancient India and the Present Day 79 80 81 2.
+The Indus Valley Civilization. • The Mysterious Indus Valley Civilization • Today Was My Birthday.
+85 3.
+The Aryan Civilization.
+The Aryan Civilization: Daily Life.
+A Quick Quiz on the Aryan Civilization.
+92 4.
+The Gupta Empire • The Gupta Empire: Daily Life • 10 Questions About the Gupta Empire 101 5.
+Buddhism • Who Was Buddha?
+6. Hinduism • Comparison: Hinduism and Buddhism • Example Comparison Chart: Hinduism and Buddhism • Ancient Indian Contributions • Tales From Ancient India 113 115 117 Li st of Activity Ideas for Ancient India 119